 Types of coronary artery disease that entail plaque accumulation in the coronary arteries are included in the term "acute coronary syndrome."

-Make sure you engage with your healthcare team to learn about the symptoms of a heart attack or deteriorating heart disease, as well as to take any preventive measures you can if you have been diagnosed with a heart condition and told you are at high risk for having one.
+Make sure you engage with your healthcare team to learn about the symptoms of a heart attack or deteriorating heart disease, as well as to take any preventive measures you can if you have been diagnosed with a heart condition and are told you are at high risk for having one.

 Making all of your doctor's appointments and taking your prescriptions as directed are preventative measures.
 Along with maintaining a balanced diet, you should abstain from smoking, binge drinking, and experiencing too much stress.